adaltas/node-csv-docs/src/md/stringify/distributions/browser_esm.md

 Compared with the [Node.js version](/csv/distributions/nodejs_esm/), this distribution bundles polyfills to run outside of the Node.js environment.

-Addtionnal information are available in the [project ECMAScript modules](/project/distributions/browser_esm/) documentation.
+Additional information are available in the [project ECMAScript modules](/project/distributions/browser_esm/) documentation.

 ## Usage